Assorted foods and characters on a checkered tablecloth, including sandwiches, fruit, desserts, and a globe.

 Superhero Night

 Busy caregivers are basically heroes, but even they need a hero of their own once in a while.
 Enter: hero night.
-The kids dress up in capes and masks (bonus activity: Have them make their own masks while you’re preparing dinner) and everyone comes together for hero-style sandwiches.
+The kids dress up in capes and masks (Bonus activity: Have them make their own masks while you’re preparing dinner) and everyone comes together for hero-style sandwiches.
 You can make your own or outsource a six-foot hero if you’ve got a big crowd to feed.
 Giant sandwiches are objectively thrilling, no matter how old you are.
 At dinner, talk about what kind of superpowers everyone would have and who their supervillains are.
-This idea is especially fun if you’re celebrating an accomplishment (maybe your kid learned to write a new word, scored an amazing goal, volunteered to help a friend, etc.).
+This idea is especially fun if you’re celebrating an accomplishment (maybe your kid learned to write a new word, scored an amazing goal, or volunteered to help a friend).

 Try these ideas:

-Spuds Aplenty
+Spuds Aplenty Night

 The humble baked potato is a blank canvas for a myriad of toppings, from the traditional butter and sour cream to more inventive toppings like steamed vegetables, chilli, sautéed mushrooms, and any kind of cheese you can dream of.